abhishekkalme/abhishekkalme/README.md

 🎓 Currently pursuing B.Tech in Computer Science.<br>
 💡 Always open to learning, collaborating, and tackling new challenges.

-🔭 I’m currently working on: JIT Learning System – an academic platform for students and teachers.<br>
+🔭 I’m currently working on: LMS – an academic platform for students and teachers.<br>
 👯 I’m looking to collaborate on MERN stack projects, React apps, or open-source contributions.<br>
 🤝 I’m looking for help with performance optimization and advanced backend patterns.<br>
 🌱 I’m currently learning Next.js, TypeScript, and system design.<br>